tarr11/wizbang/README.md

 # Wizbang

+##Problem:
+Your state machine code for a wizard is spread out across your routes file, controller and models

+##Solution:
-Goal is to DRY up your wizard related code by moving wizard flow logic and state machines to routing
+DRY up your rails wizard code with wizbang by moving your state machine into a DSL that is integrated with `ActionDispatch::Routing`

-Benefits:
+##Benefits:

 * Conventional controller actions, so auth gems like cancan will work
 * Routes and generated urls are simple and easy to read